hashicorp/terraform-provider-aws/website/docs/r/rds_cluster_instance.html.markdown

 # Resource: aws_rds_cluster_instance

-Provides an RDS Cluster Resource Instance.
+Provides an RDS Cluster Instance Resource.
 A Cluster Instance Resource defines attributes that are specific to a single instance in a [RDS Cluster][3], specifically running Amazon Aurora.